Skip to content

 The time regulation for any Resident post to remain on the bulletin boards is fifteen (15) calendar days from the date of posting, or, if the posting is meant to advertise a singular event, the post must be removed within forty-eight (48) hours after the event has occurred to maximize everyone’s opportunity to use designated areas.

-USA reserves the right to remove postings that do not comply with this policy.
+Sunnyside Apartments reserves the right to remove postings that do not comply with this policy.

 uparrow